boynux/boynux.github.com/_posts/2015-05-14-docker-consolidate-logs-logstash.md

 <img src="{{ site.url }}/img/docker-logo.png" width="161" alt="How to pack Logstash forwarder in Docker containers" title="How to pack Logstash forwarder in Docker containers" />
 </span>

-Using Docker eases deployment pains and every sysadmin and devops that I know - including myself - enjoys working with containers.
+Using Docker eases deployment pains and every sysadmin and devops I know - including myself - enjoys working with containers.
 But when it comes to production, we all love to consolidate logs from all over our infrastructure into a single accessible location.
 The first obvious choice for such a stack is [Elastc][1] + [Logstash][2] + [Kibana][3] (ELK).

 But when dealing with docker it's a big pain.
-There are numerous ways developed to solve this issue, and recently Docker by releasing [version 1.6][4] introducehd *Logging Driver*.
+There are numerous ways developed to solve this issue, and recently Docker by releasing [version 1.6][4] introduced *Logging Driver*.
 Which solves at least some of these problems.

 Here I'm going to review a few common ways to consolidate Docker logs using [Logstash Forwarder][5].